Avenida das Americas 10.033,

 In the male event, Justin Rose won the Olympic Gold medal for Great Britain after an absorbing final round tussle with Sweden’s Henrik Stenson who claimed the Silver medal.
 USA’s Matt Kuchar won Bronze after carding a final round 63, equalling the course record which Australian Marcus Fraser set in the opening round.

 South Korea's Inbee Park won the women's event, carding

 a final-round 66 to finish on 16 under, five clear of Lydia Ko of New Zealand.
 China's

 Shanshan Feng claimed bronze.

-After the Games, the course is earmarked for use as a public facility for a minimum of twenty years, operated jointly by the Brazilian Golf Confederation and Rio de Janeiro’s city authority.
+After the Games, the course became a public facility for a minimum of twenty years, operated jointly by the Brazilian Golf Confederation and Rio de Janeiro’s city authority.
 The aim is to promote the game of golf within the country at all levels, allowing both ordinary players and elite golfers to make use of the course.
 There’s also expected to be an influx of golf-orientated tourists, keen to play the same course as the Olympians.

 “It’s a very demanding course,” said Paulo Pacheco, president of the Brazilian Golf Confederation.
 “It has plenty of undergrowth and is very open so the wind will present a real challenge to the golfers, who will also have lots of bunkers to deal with.
 This layout is narrow and will demand great precision from the players.”